What's The Latent-Heat Tipping Point?

 When the Arctic Ocean is ice-free, the negative feedback from latent heat no longer occurs, because no ice is there to be melted.
 Any new energy that arrives from the tropics via the jet stream and ocean currents, and from the sun, heats the Arctic environment instead of melting ice.
 This is a significant enough change to justify calling it a tipping point.

-Note: even where the Arctic Ocean is ice-free, some negative feedback continues, as latent heat is absorbed by the evaporation of water into the atmosphere.
+Note: even where the Arctic Ocean is ice-free, some small, localised, negative feedback continues, as latent heat is absorbed by the evaporation of water into the atmosphere, and the corresponding latent heat of condensation is released elsewhere.

 There's more information under "Latent Feedback" on https://climatetippingpoints.info/2019/04/02/fact-check-will-an-ice-free-arctic-trigger-a-climate-catastrophe/.